7P notes: Apple iPad versus drawing tablets

 Pen replacement cost

 Don't lose your pen!
-They aren't cheap to replace and some cost significantly more than others.
-The Apple Pencil is the most expensive pen in the market.
+They aren't cheap to replace.
+The Apple Pencil is among the most expensive pens in the market.

 • Wacom Pro Pen 2: $90